Bob Dole: World War II and recovery

 Dole was paralyzed from the neck down and transported to a military hospital near Kansas.
 Having blood clots, a life-threatening infection, and a fever of almost 109 F, he was expected to die.
-After large doses of penicillin were not successful, he overcame the infection with the administration of streptomycin, which at the time was still an experimental drug.
+After large doses of penicillin were not successful, he overcame the infection with the administration of streptomycin, one of the first ever uses of that drug in a human.
 He remained despondent, "not ready to accept the fact that my life would be changed forever".
 He was encouraged to see Hampar Kelikian, an orthopedist in Chicago who had been working with veterans returning from war.
 Although during their first meeting Kelikian told Dole that he would never be able to recover fully, the encounter changed Dole's outlook on life, who years later wrote of Kelikian, a survivor of the Armenian genocide, "Kelikian inspired me to focus on what I had left and what I could do with it, rather than complaining what had been lost."
 Dr. K, as Dole later came to affectionately call him, operated on him seven times, free of charge, and had, in Dole's words, "an impact on my life second only to my family".

 Dole recovered from his wounds at the Percy Jones Army Hospital in Battle Creek, Michigan.
-This complex of federal buildings, no longer a hospital, is now named Hart–Dole–Inouye Federal Center in honor of three patients who became United States Senators: Dole, Philip Hart, and Daniel Inouye.
-Dole was decorated three times, receiving two Purple Hearts for his injuries, and the Bronze Star with "V" Device for valor for his attempt to assist a downed radioman.
+This complex of federal buildings, no longer a hospital, is now named Hart–Dole–Inouye Federal Center in honor of three patients who became United States Senate members: Dole, Philip Hart from Michigan, and Daniel Inouye from Hawaii.
+Dole was decorated three times, receiving two Purple Heart medals for his injuries, and the Bronze Star with "V" device for valor for his attempt to assist a downed radioman.
 The injuries left him with limited mobility in his right arm and numbness in his left arm.
 He minimized the effect in public by keeping a pen in his right hand, and learned to write with his left hand.
 In 1947, he was medically discharged from the Army as a captain.

 Early political career

 Dole ran for office for the first time in 1950 and was elected to the Kansas House of Representatives, serving a two-year term.
 During his term he served on the following committees: Assessment and Taxation, Gas and Oil, and Military Affairs and Soldiers Compensation.
 He became the County Attorney of Russell County in 1953.
 Dole was elected to the United States House of Representatives from Kansas's 6th congressional district in 1960.
 After his first term, Kansas lost a congressional district, and most of Dole's district was merged with the neighboring 2nd district to form a new 1st district, encompassing much of central and western Kansas.
 Dole was elected from this merged district in 1962 and was re-elected two more times.

-During his tenure in the House, Dole voted in favor of the Civil Rights Acts of 1964 and 1968, and the Voting Rights Act of 1965.
+During his tenure in the House, Dole voted in favor of both the Civil Rights Act of 1964 and the Civil Rights Act of 1968, as well as the Twenty-fourth Amendment to the U.S. Constitution and the Voting Rights Act of 1965.